-uWebSockets.js — beware of conspiratory morons and fake news
+uWebSockets.js — beware of conspiratory morons, fake news and endless hypocrisy

 When old, wild internet speculation is your only “source” for yet new speculation, we end up with nonsensical conspiracy theories and slanderous allegations.
 Let’s correct them by using rational thinking.